Skip to content

 Below is a list of frequently asked questions.
 Please contact us if you have questions that are not answered below or in our Application Guidelines.

-The University of Utah and the Bioscience PhD Programs cannot reimburse or reverse application fees paid by the applicant.
-Application fee waiver codes are program specific and data entry errors or codes created by other programs will not be honored or credited.
+• The University of Utah and the Bioscience PhD Programs cannot refund or reverse application fees paid by the applicant.

 To avoid confusion and delays in processing applications, you can only apply to one of the two Programs: Molecular Biology PHD or Biological Chemistry PHD and only one application fee waiver per applicant.